Minimal Crop Losses

 Bamboo is More Absorbent and Breathable than Cotton

 Moisture is everywhere even when we don’t notice it.
 Our bodies sweat and the air emits moisture, and sometimes this can become irritating, embarrassing, or just plain uncomfortable when wearing a material that won’t absorb moisture quickly.
 Bamboo is 40% more absorbent than even the finest organic cotton, wicking moisture away from the skin much faster and keeping you dry and comfortable easier.
 Bamboo can take in three times more water than its weight which once made into a fabric, means that it also is able to get rid of moisture faster.

 One of the most amazing properties of bamboo itself is that it has antimicrobial properties referred to as “Bamboo Kun”.
 These natural antimicrobial bio-agents make help reduce bacteria that thrive on clothing and other materials as well as on the human skin.
 Ever wondered why bamboo floor mats are so popular in countries where shoes aren’t worn inside a whole lot?
 It might have something to do with the fact that these antibacterial properties keep things smelling on a constant basis.
 This is the same for bamboo clothing, sheets, and towels.

 One bamboo clothing, bedding and bath goods retailer that provides an ideal opportunity to experience the benefits of bamboo firsthand is Cariloha.
 The bamboo brand is geared toward the comfort driven and eco-conscious individual who’s wanting to enjoy a fabric that’s not only soft and cool to the touch, but also clean and green for your body and humanity.
 It’s the only brand with a full line of merchandise made of viscose from bamboo blends.

-Learn more about the benefits of bamboo and see more eco-friendly bamboo products right here.
+Learn more about the benefits of bamboo and see more sustainable bamboo products right here.